 Ship's Log - This option allows the Captain to read from and write to a personal ship's log.
 There is a limited amount of space in the log.
-To quit this option move to EXIT and press the Return key.
+(This option is not available for C64 users)

-Bridge - This option is the same for all crew members, and restores you to the Control Panel so you can choose another function.
+Bridge - This option is the same for all crewmembers, and restores you to the Control Panel so you can choose another crewmember.

-3.2.2 Science Officer

-The Science Officer is responsible for gathering and analyzing all relevant information about the status and condition of the ship as well as its surroundings.
+3.2.2 Science Officer: The Science Officer is responsible for gathering and analyzing all relevant information about the status and condition of the ship as well as its surroundings.
 When Science Officer is selected from the Control Panel, the following options become available: